trends

 Unique Selling Points

-As product innovation continually reshapes and redefines consumer expectations, industry buyers must stay apprised of unique and up-and-coming products, as well as seek products carefully curated to align with their customers’ established needs.
+As innovation continually reshapes and redefines consumer expectations, industry buyers must stay apprised of unique and up-and-coming products, as well as seek products that align with their customers’ established needs.
 Given the high volume of new products entering the market daily, buyers must also excel at the fine art of cutting through the noise to discern true quality and genuine innovation.

 “There is a paradox of choice,” says Carly S. “You can have too many options or need more.
 You have to find that sweet spot.”